Siddysimon/InfoPigeonSandbox/README.md

 # InfoPigeonSandbox
 This was the first skeletal version of InfoPigeon's social network.
 Though functional, this code came right out of the sandbox, so it is unpolished and lacks organization.
+My primary motivation for uploading this code was to illustrate the fundamental approaches to InfoPigeon's larger project, while ensuring that the final, closed-source product is satisfactorily different, as a result of improved functionality and organization.

 This project was run using XAMPP 7.2.30, which came equipped with an Apache Web Server and MySQL Database.
 The social network was a hybrid build, made with Elgg 2.3.14, an open-source social network engine, and customized plugins, with multiple coming from the Elgg community.
 A separate but linked PHP user system was also created, in order to allow for future functionality outside the scope of the social network to be developed.
 Furthermore, please note that users will not be able to reset their passwords in this local implementation.